-I won’t beat around the bush with this, it takes a lot of beer brewing equipment to get started with homebrewing.
 The good news is that the initial investment pays for itself quickly once you start brewing.
-After just a few batches, you equipment will have paid for itself.
-Each batch you brew will save you anywhere form $50-100 over buying a keg of a similar commercial beer.
+After just a few batches, your equipment will have paid for itself in the amount of money you save making your own.
+Each batch you brew will save you anywhere from $50-100 over buying a keg of a similar commercial beer.

 Beer Brewing Equipment